 All natural, highly effective targeted anti Itch spray

 Relief right where you need it!
 Our unique "nozzler" spray gets this soothing formula through the fur directly to itchy and irritated skin.
-No muss, no fuss, no wet dog or wasted product.
-Every drop of this all-natural product by-passes even the thickest coat and attacks the problem at the source.
-Itchin’ for Relief contains a blend of Neem, Oat Extract, Litchi and Aloe to soothe irritated skin while Boswellia Serrata & Calendula help to reduce inflammation.
-We’ve also included Grapefruit seed Extract to prevent both bacterial and fungal infections.
+Itchin' for Relief contains a blend of Neem, Oat Extract, Litchi and Aloe to soothe irritated skin while Boswellia Serrata & Calendula help to reduce inflammation.
+We've also included Grapefruit seed Extract to prevent both bacterial and fungal infections.
 Can be used as often as needed.

 | Paw & Nose Rub

-Whether it's the salt covered streets of the frozen north or the dry arid tarmac of the southwest, dry cracked noses and paws are a fact of life for dogs around the country.
-This blissful balm will alleviate the discomfort with creamy Shea Butter and soothing coconut oil.
+This blissful balm will alleviate discomfort with creamy shea butter and soothing coconut oil.
 Shea butter is an excellent carrier of other healing ingredients but shea butter itself helps improve the healing process, improves moisture retention, soothes and protects the skin from environmental damage.
-The balm also provides fast relief for eczema, hot spots and insect bites with good stuff like mango seed butter, hemp seed oil and peppermint oil.
+The balm also provides fast relief for hot spots and insect bites with good stuff like mango seed butter, hemp seed oil and peppermint oil.
 Don't worry, if your dog licks it off it's perfectly safe to ingest.
 (It's also great for your dry cuticles, elbows & dry patches!).
 For best results, massage Paw Rub onto the affected paw and then cover it up with a doggy shoe, bootie or sock so the Balm has time to starting healing.
 Take a look at some testimonials about this product